Artificial Intelligence sample for Power BI: Take a tour

 Power BI saves the report and dataset to your My workspace.

 Select the report to view the sample report.

 Alternatively, after you've saved it to My workspace, you can download the report from the service and save it as a .pbix file.
 Then you can open it in Power BI Desktop.

 Open the report in the Power BI service.

-On the File menu, select Download the .pbix file.
+On the File menu, select Download this file.

 It's saved to your Downloads folder, and you can open it with Power BI Desktop.

-See Download a report from the service to Power BI Desktop for more details.
+For more information, see Download a report from the service to Power BI Desktop.

 Explore the Artificial Intelligence sample report